easydoesit/BarChart/README.md

 ### Known issues / bugs

-- Bar lenths and widths are a bit off, by about 3 pixels.
+- Bar lengths and widths are a bit off, by about 3 pixels.
 Not noticable but needs to be fixed.
-Current hack is that I put -3 on the final lenght.
+Current hack is that I put -3 on the final length.

 ### Roadmap